HOW TO STUDY FOR GRE

 GRE or Graduate Record Examination is required by the students who are aspiring to get admission in graduate courses in the colleges and universities of their choice.
-To get admission, the GRE score should be high.
-The marks scored in school are not enough to get you admission in these institutes and colleges, though some educational institutes are not rigid enough to admit the students based solely on a GRE score.
-It is a well-established fact that a high GRE score does help in securing admission as well as help in getting financial aid and grants to the applicants.
+To get admission, the test score should be high.
+The marks scored in school are not enough to get you admission in these institutes and colleges, though some educational institutes are not rigid enough to admit the students based solely on a test score.
+It is a well-established fact that a high score does help in securing admission as well as help in getting financial aid and grants to the applicants.
 The world is about competition and you have to work hard to achieve your aim of getting a high score.
 Well reputed institutes require the best students.
-GRE acts as a standard scale to measure the caliber of these students.
+It acts as a standard scale to measure the caliber of these students.
 It is a stepping stone to further one’s career.
-In this competitive world, securing high marks in GRE is not an easy task.
-It requires tremendous hard work, regular GRE study and rigorous practice.
-A well planned GRE study will help you to secure a high GRE score and get admission in the college or university of your choice.
+In this competitive world, securing high marks in this test is not an easy task.
+It requires tremendous hard work, regular study and rigorous practice.
+A well planned study will help you to secure a high score and get admission in the college or university of your choice.

 GRE Study Plan

-The time plan for GRE study should be made as per the time available to you.
-The adequate provision should be made for GRE practice tests in the time plan.
+The time plan for this should be made as per the time available to you.
+The adequate provision should be made for the practice tests in the time plan.
 You should take these practice tests at adequate intervals to make maximum use of these tests.
-GRE study is about the improvement of the knowledge and skill that you would have already acquired over the years.
-Therefore, the time required for GRE study will be based on your preparation level at the start.
-An average person should take three to four months for the preparation for GRE.
+It is about the improvement of the knowledge and skill that you would have already acquired over the years.
+Therefore, the time required for this will be based on your preparation level at the start.
+An average person should take three to four months for the preparation.
 You need to put in effort depending on your skills and ability.
 Only by working hard, can you score really well to get into a university of your choice.

 Books, Guides and Tutorials